zs6e/excytosis-analyzer-plugin/README.md

-# excytosis-analyzer-plugin
+# exocytosis-analyzer-plugin
-    ExoJ is an Image/Fiji plugin to automate the detection and the analysis of exocytosis in fluorescent time series Please visit our website for more details
+    ExoJ is a Fiji/ImageJ2 plugin to automate the detection and the analysis of exocytosis in fluorescent time series Please visit our website for more details

     <https://www.project-exoj.com/>